mclaybaugh/web-text-canvas/README.md

-# Colchar
+# web-text-engine

-A rendering engine that draws unicode characters in a block element.
+A rendering engine that draws unicode characters to spans in a block element.

 ## Development Values